vkonov2/PackingOptimization/README.md

 ```

 The solver will print the selected rectangles, their positions, and store a
 plot of the layout in `solution.png`.
+Coordinates are enumerated on an integer
+grid; when you allow a non-zero overlap percentage the model rounds the
+permitted area up to the nearest grid cell so that fractional allowances such
+as 10% remain achievable in the discrete setting.